Justice Department Is Dropping Case Against Ex-Trump Adviser Michael Flynn

 D.C.
 United States Attorney Timothy Shea wrote in a brief that the government now considers Flynn's false statements "not 'material' to any bona fide investigation," and accordingly it is asking to dismiss the case.

-Separately, Justice Department spokeswoman Kerri Kupec said that another U.S. Attorney brought into the matter, Jeff Jensen of the Eastern District of Missouri, also recommended that the Flynn case be spiked.
+Separately, Justice Department spokesperson Kerri Kupec said that another U.S. attorney brought into the matter, Jeff Jensen of the Eastern District of Missouri, also recommended that the Flynn case be spiked.

 STATEMENT: USA Jeff Jensen who reviewed Flynn case.— KerriKupecDOJ (@KerriKupecDOJ) May 7, 2020